-The variable gain amplifier amplifies the shaped bipolar waveform.
-This analog waveform is digitized into a user selectable but discrete number of levels or bins, including 64, 128, 256, 512 and 1024 bins.
-A typical choice is 128 bins.
+The variable gain amplifier amplifies the shaped waveform.
+This analog waveform is digitized into a user selectable but discrete number of levels or bins, settable through the Nbins command parameter; allowed values of Nbins are 64, 128, 256, 512 and 1024 bins.
+A typical choice is 128 bins which provides for effective monitoring of the Detector system health for most proportional neutron detector configurations.
 An algorithm measures the signal strength or 'pulse height' of the digital shaped waveform in units of bin number for each valid neutron count.
 The NPM has a multichannel analyzer function which means it is able to store the number of neutron counts at each signal strength or bin number.
-These count values for each bin are stored in an array called the neutron pulse height spectrum which is a histogram.
+These count values for each bin are stored in an array called the neutron pulse height spectrum, which is a histogram.
 This histogram can record over 4 billion counts per bin.
 The command nBins is used to specify the number of bins in the histogram from the allowed list of discrete values.
 The command Hgm prints the current histogram to the device output according to the histogram configuration parameters specified in the HgmMode command.

-The pulse height spectrum of a proportional neutron detector such as a Helium-3 or BF3 detector is an energy spectrum of the charge pulses developed in the detector during a neutron detection event.
-However, this signal pulse energy spectrum does not reflect the actual energy spectrum of the neutrons themselves, that is, the kinetic energy of the neutrons being measured by the detector.
+The pulse height spectrum of a proportional neutron detector such as a Helium-3, BF3, B-10 lined detector is an energy spectrum of the charge pulses developed in the detector during a neutron detection event.
+However, this signal pulse height spectrum does not reflect the actual energy spectrum of the neutrons themselves, that is, the pulse height does not represent the kinetic energy of the neutrons being measured by the detector.
 A proportional neutron detector or counter counts neutron detection events and gives only count rate information; it is a not a neutron energy spectrometer.
-However, the pulse height spectrum is still very useful when working with proportional neutron counters to set up and monitor the detector.
+However, the pulse height spectrum is an invaluable tool when working with proportional neutron counters, allowing for easy setup and and continous monitoring of the health of the detector system.